benelan/dotfiles/README.md

 dot push
 ```

-All git aliases defined at the bottom of [`.config/git/config`](.config/git/config) will also work for `dot`.
-[Git completion](.dotfiles/shell/completions/2_git.completion.sh) works for `dot` as well.
+[Git bash completion](.dotfiles/shell/completions/2_git.completion.sh) and the git aliases defined at the bottom of [`~/.config/git/config`](.config/git/config) will also work for `dot`.

 My setup was primarily created for use in Ubuntu/Debian and derivative distros, but it worked in Fedora and should work in other Unix operating systems as well.
 I try to separate the Ubuntu-only code and make sure executables exist before using them.
 Vanilla Windows won't work, but WSL running Ubuntu does.

-A [`deps.init.sh`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/scripts/deps.init.sh) (and a few other) scripts install the development tools I commonly use, as well as some other stuff like fonts.
+[`deps.init.sh`](https://github.com/benelan/dotfiles/blob/master/.dotfiles/scripts/deps.init.sh) and a few other scripts install the development tools I commonly use, as well as some other stuff like fonts.

 > NOTE: I slimmed down recently, but checkout (pun intended) the `extras` branch for more goodies.

+## Configuration

+Put machine-specific stuff in `~/.dotfiles/shell/local.sh`, which gets sourced in [`~/.bashrc`](.bashrc) if it exists.
+The following environment variables are flags that accept a value of `1` or `0` (default) to turn on/off different tools:

+- `USE_GUI_APPS` - install tools that only work on desktop machines
+- `USE_WORK_STUFF` - setups up the environment for work
+- `USE_COPILOT` - use the GitHub Copilot plugin in neovim
+- `USE_CODEIUM` - use the Codeium (free Copilot alternative) plugin in neovim
+- `USE_DEVICONS` - use developer icons in various tools

 ---